-Learn-to-ride tracks are popping up all over the Hills!
-In fact, in the last 18 months we went from having none to having four!
+There are several great learn-to-ride tracks in the Hills.
 If you haven’t seen them, these aren’t just paths that are great for riding.
-They incorporate pedestrian crossings, stop signs and roundabouts and they’re perfect for young children and those learning to ride a bike or scooter.
-It’s hard to keep up with all the new ones that are now open, so here’s our list of learn-to-ride tracks in the Hills, plus some further afield if you feel up to travelling.
+They incorporate pedestrian crossings, stop signs, petrol bowsers, round abouts and more.
+They’re perfect for young children and those learning to ride a bike or scooter and they’re also great for imaginative play.
+Here’s our list of learn-to-ride tracks in the Hills, plus some further afield if you feel up to travelling.

 Coolong Reserve, Castle Hill